mpelleau/AbSolute/README.md

 ```

 ###### options
-  -p v : change the precision to "v". default is 0.001\
+  -p v : change the precision to "v". default is 0.001\s\s
-  -v : with visualization\
+  -v : with visualization\s\s
   -domain d : change the domain to "d". default is "box"